Susan Lewis: Seasons 1–3 and first Departure (1994–1996)

-In Season 1, Susan is a second-year resident.
+In season 1, Susan is a second-year resident.
 She is shown to be an eager and competent young doctor working in the emergency department of County General Hospital.
 She is good friends with Nurse Carol Hathaway, Dr. Doug Ross and especially Dr. Mark Greene, who is her best friend.

 Though an extremely capable doctor, Susan is initially seen to have problems asserting herself.
 This is frequently taken advantage of by the senior and more forthright doctors in the hospital, such as Dr. Peter Benton and particularly Dr. Jack Kayson.
-This leads to several confrontations, and animosity worsens when Kayson discharges one of Susan's patients, failing to notice the severity of his symptoms, which ultimately leads to the patient's death.
+This leads to several confrontations and animosity worsens when Kayson discharges one of Susan's patients, failing to notice the severity of his symptoms, which ultimately leads to the patient's death.

-Kayson tries to deflect the blame onto Susan and her competence is questioned.
-Her superior, Mark, is forced to monitor her every move and their friendship is put under strain as a result.
-During the case review, however, the board rules in Susan's favor and reprimands Kayson—much to his chagrin.
+Kayson attempts to shift the blame onto Susan, leading to doubts about her competence.
+Her supervisor, Mark, is compelled to oversee her actions, straining their friendship.
+In the case review, the board ultimately sides with Susan and reprimands Kayson, much to his dissatisfaction.

 Shortly after, Kayson is rushed into hospital suffering from a heart attack.
 Despite their past disagreement on the issue, Kayson opts for Susan's non-invasive form of treatment against the advice of a senior doctor, who (like Kayson) is an advocate of surgical angioplasty.
-Finally asserting herself, Susan stands her ground and refuses to allow Kayson to be treated surgically.
-Following his recovery, Kayson shows his gratitude by asking Susan to be his valentine date, which she awkwardly declines.
+Susan, finally asserting herself, stands her ground and rejects the idea of Kayson undergoing surgery.
+After his recovery, Kayson expresses gratitude by inviting Susan to be his valentine date, but she awkwardly declines.

 Susan's personal life is far less settled than her professional one.
-In Season 1, she is seen to have a brief relationship with psychiatrist Div Cvetic, who ultimately has a nervous breakdown and disappears.
-Susan later learns that he married someone he met through a dating service, run by a taxi driver from his cab.
+In season 1, she is seen to have a brief relationship with psychiatrist Div Cvetic, who ultimately has a nervous breakdown and disappears.
+Susan later learns that he married someone he met through a dating service run by a taxi driver from his cab.